roshansreekanth/stack-data-structure-implementation/README.md

 # stack-data-structure-implementation
 ### Done as part of the Linear Data Structures Module

-Implementing the stack ADT in Java which includes a static stack, a dynamic type, and a stack holding generic type elements.
+Implementing the stack ADT in Java which includes a static stack, a dynamic stack, and a stack holding generic type elements.